reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 ##### Methods

 The create method request a DataObjectReporter creation.
-The URL will be be requested by the allocation mechanism..
+The URL will be  requested by the allocation mechanism..

 ```
 create(schema, List, initialData)